Dr Darren C Greenwood

 Profile

-Having initially studied mathematics at the University of Southampton, I moved to Leicester to specialise in medical statistics.
-After gaining my MSc, I worked in Nottingham with cardiovascular trial data, running a study of knee injury and osteoarthritis, and statistical lead a randomised controlled trial of grommets for children with glue ear.
-In 1996 I took the position of Lecturer in Medical Statistics at the University of Leeds, and headed up the University's fledgling medical statistics group in the School of Medicine.
+Having initially studied mathematics at the University of Southampton, Darren moved to Leicester to specialise in medical statistics.
+After gaining his MSc, Darren worked in Nottingham with cardiovascular trial data, running a study of knee injury and osteoarthritis, and was statistical lead a randomised controlled trial of grommets for children with glue ear.
+Darren’s PhD thesis was on the topic of statistical analysis of measurement error in epidemiological exposures, from the University of Leeds.
+In 1996 he took the position of Lecturer in Medical Statistics at the University, and headed up the University's fledgling medical statistics group in the School of Medicine, taking the position of Senior Lecturer in Biostatistics in 2007.

 Responsibilities